-You might say, "But why should I take the time to write something really personal to any woman I might contact, when I don't even know who might write back?"
+You might say, "But why should I take the time to message something really personal to any woman I might contact, when I don't even know who might message back?"

 "I liked your profile, did you see mine?" is a little . . . flat, if that's all you said.

 “Read your profile, wanna chat sometime?”
 Chat about WHAT, precisely?
 Why her vs. anyone else in your search results?

 "hey u matched me 0n lesb0nic whats up?" sounds like you're only willing to invest your thumbs in any interaction.

 I just read your lesbotronic profile, which I think is a hilarious name for a personals service, and you caught my attention.
 I love going to live shows as well.
 I have never been to All Good or Bonaroo but I want to go every year.
 I would have gone to All Good this year but I left for <redacted> less than a week later and I just couldn't do it.
 I also love to travel.
 I do go to local festivals when I get the chance and I go camping with my friends a few times a year.

 I have to say that the fact that you are a librarian is totally sexy, no matter what you look like.
 I'm an English teacher.
 I teach middle school in <redacted>.
 I freakin' love my job and I am pretty good at it.
 I get to hang out with 12 year-olds and talk about books all day, what could be better?
 Ok, maybe a sex therapist would be better.

 I am a lot of contradictions.
 I am a respectable professional and financially responsible.
 I am also a hard partying butch dyke top.
 My closet has as many 50's bowling shirts as nice work sweaters.

 I've always dated femme women, but I'm not so sure that's exactly what I want anymore.
 I think I might like a woman who is more in the center of the lesbian gender scale.
 I don't really know, I'm very open right now.